7029279/moneyandvotes/README.md

 # moneyandvotes
-scripts to collect data from FEC and data collected from FEC
+I wrote scripts in python to collect data from FEC API and analyze them statistically.

-In data, there are several json files:
+In data, there are several json files and csv files:

+2016 - 2004 contains data for the year's individual races.

-S >>> Senate, H >>> House, B >>> Both
+X = S >>> Senate, H >>> House, or B >>> Both house and senate.

-X-XXXX-datasets-financial.json >>> without votes information, data straight from OpenFEC API X-XXXX-datasets-2.json >>> with votes information from excel spread sheets and also bunch of statistics are added.
+X-YEAR-datasets-financial.json >>> fianancial data without votes information, data straight from OpenFEC API X-YEAR-datasets-2.json >>> financial dat and votes information.
+It also has a bunch of statistics are added.
 Probably most usable.

+B-YEAR-datasets-2.json contains stats of each state and NA (nationwide)

+In B-YEAR-datasets-2.json:
+"correlation_coef" >>> correlation coefficient between the funding (the campaign's spending / total spending by all candidates) and electoral performance (the candidate's vote / entire votes cast in the race)

+"average_spending" >>> total spending by all candidates / number of candidates

+"topspender_share" >>> the

 In bin, there are scripts that I used to collect and analyze these data: